FREE STREAM: Deadline Day on Sky Sports News - all the latest transfer news

 Keep up to date with all the latest transfer news and rumours by watching a live stream of Sky Sports News on Deadline Day.

-We'll be bringing you live streams of the hourly shows at 11am, 2pm and 10pm as the window draws to a close.
+We'll be bringing you a live stream of the final hour of the English window at 10pm as the window draws to a close.

 The Premier League window closes at 11pm on Friday night, meaning Deadline Day will run late into the evening!